Chris Wood (footballer, born 1991)

+In January 2025, Wood signed a new two-year contract with Nottingham Forest, keeping him at the club until the summer of 2027.

-Wood started his senior career with Cambridge FC, Waikato FC and Hamilton Wanderers before moving to England to play for Premier League club West Bromwich Albion.
-He spent his time on loan to six different clubs before joining Leicester City in 2013.
-After a loan spell with Ipswich Town in 2015, he signed for Championship club Leeds United where he became top scorer in the 2016–17 season.
-Wood then joined Burnley for a club record fee, and became a consistent goalscorer for them in the Premier League, notching up 49 goals in 144 matches over four-and-a-half seasons.
+Wood started his senior career with Cambridge, Waikato and Hamilton Wanderers before moving to England to play for Premier League club West Bromwich Albion.
+He spent his time on loan at six clubs before joining Leicester City in 2013.
+After a loan spell with Ipswich Town in 2015, he signed for Championship club Leeds United where he became the top scorer in the 2016–17 season, with 27 goals.
+Wood then joined Burnley for a club record fee, and became a consistent goalscorer for them in the Premier League, notching up 49 goals in 144 matches over four and a half seasons.
+In January 2022 he joined Newcastle United for £25 million (€29 million), making him the most expensive Oceania player of all time.

+Wood also became Nottingham Forest's all-time leading Premier League goalscorer, surpassing Bryan Roy's long-standing record of 24 goals.

-Wood has been capped 70 times for the New Zealand national team and scored 33 goals, making him the all-time record leading goalscorer for his country.
+Wood has been capped 88 times for the New Zealand national team and scored 44 goals, making him the all-time leading goalscorer for his country, and second overall (Men and Women) after Amber Hearn.
 He played for the team at the 2010 FIFA World Cup, and was part of the squad that won the 2016 OFC Nations Cup.
+During the 2024–25 Premier League season, Wood equalled his career-best goal tally by mid-January, having scored 14 goals in 22 matches.
+He later went on to finish the campaign with 20 Premier League goals, the first time he had reached that milestone in a single season.

 Early and personal life

 Wood was born in Auckland to Grant and Julie Wood; his mother is from England.
 Wood began his footballing career at Onehunga Sports; after moving to Hamilton aged 11, he attended St Paul's Collegiate School.

-He is the brother of Chelsey Wood, who is also an accomplished footballer.
-She represented New Zealand under 20s at the 2008 U20 Women's World Cup in Chile and the 2010 U20 Women's World Cup in Germany.
-As of October 2018, Wood was in a relationship with Kirsty Linnett who is also a professional footballer.
+Wood's sister, Chelsey Wood, is also a footballer, and has represented New Zealand at under-20 level.

+In June 2024, Wood married his long-term partner Emma Lovell, a solicitor.
+In October 2024, Wood revealed that he and his wife are expecting a baby girl, Wood's first child.

 Club career

 Early career

-Wood began his senior career with Cambridge FC, scoring on his debut in the NRFL Division 2 in 2006 aged just 14, and after a spell at local rivals Hamilton Wanderers the following season in the NRFL Premier, he attracted the attention of ASB Premiership club Waikato FC.
+Wood began his senior career with Cambridge, scoring on his debut in the NRFL Division 2 in 2006 aged just 14, and after a spell at local rivals Hamilton Wanderers the following season in the NRFL Premier, he attracted the attention of ASB Premiership club Waikato.